Publications &

 Stephan’s dedication to advancing architectural thought is also reflected in his extensive academic work and writings.
-He has taught at numerous prestigious architecture schools and universities worldwide, such as the Architectural Association in London, Die Angewandte in Vienna and the Hochschule Karlsruhe.
-Stephan has written numerous books and articles on the relationship between physical architecture, memory, ai and digital transformation.
+He has taught at numerous architecture schools and universities worldwide, such as the Architectural Association in London, Die Angewandte in Vienna and the Hochschule Karlsruhe.
+Stephans writings are about the relationship between physical architecture and memory and digital the digital space.

 Space Between People - How The Virtual Changes Physical Architecture